A Checkout Stability Use Case for High-Volume Magento Merchants

 |---|---|

-| Checkout protection | Customers could complete purchases more smoothly |
+| Checkout optimization | Customers could complete purchases more smoothly |

 Merchant Takeaway: Protect the Purchase Moment

 As Magento stores grow, operational complexity grows with them.
-More systems, more order activity, and more backend workflows mean greater pressure on checkout stability.

 The biggest takeaway from this use case is simple: